Azure/AKS-Landing-Zone-Accelerator/Scenarios/Secure-Baseline/Bicep/02-aad.md

 # Create or Import Azure Active Directory Groups for AKS

-Before creating the Azure Active Directory integrated cluster, groups must be created that can be later mapped to the Built-In Roles of "Azure Kubernetes Service Cluster User Role" and "Azure Kubernetes Service RBAC Cluster Admin".
+Before creating the Azure Active Directory integrated cluster, groups must be created that can be later mapped to the Built-In Roles of "Azure Kubernetes Service Cluster User Role" and "Azure Kubernetes Service RBAC Cluster Admin". **If you already have one available, you can go ahead and skip the step below.**

 Depending on the needs of your organization, you may have a choice of existing groups to use or a new groups may need to be created for each cluster deployment.